CLAY-JYB/COMP3021-2023Spring-PA2/PA2_solution/specifications.md

 Apart from the class `Action`, there are five another subclasses of `Action`, which incidate five typicl operations over the paper base.
 Similar to `Person` and it subclasses, the five classes also need to be implemented to support the original functionality of Mini-Mendeley.

+**<u>In addition to the above five subclasses for PA1, there are new subclasses `SortPaperAction`, `SearchResearcherAction` and `StatisticalInformationAction` for PA2.
+We also add new interfaces in the subclass `SearchPaperAction`.
+All new subclasses need to be implemented to support the new functionality of Mini-Mendeley.
+Note that we might modify some member variables and member methods for more convenient development.</u>**

 ## Utils

 To support the paper uploading/downloading and the user registeration, you are also required to define the following three classes as follows: